Reddit trading frenzy fades as Yellen summons agencies

 By Tom Westbrook and Sagarika Jaisinghani

-Feb 3 (Reuters) - A social media-driven trading cooled on Wednesday as U.S. Treasury Secretary Janet Yellen called a meeting of top officials that could result in tougher markets regulation for hedge funds, small investors and stockbrokers.
+Feb 3 (Reuters) - A social media-driven trading frenzy cooledfurther on Wednesday as U.S. Treasury Secretary Janet Yellen called a meeting of top officials that could result in tougher markets regulation for hedge funds, small investors and stockbrokers.

-They erased early declines to rise 11% in pre-market trading on Wednesday, while shares of AMC gained 7.8%.
-GameStop's Frankfurt-listed shares GMEa.F continued their pace of declines, falling 24% by 1030 GMT.
+They erased early losses to rise 4% in pre-market trading on Wednesday, while shares of AMC were up 7% following a drop of 41% a day earlier.
+GameStop's Frankfurt-listed shares GMEa.F continued to decline, falling 30% by 1355 GMT.

 Silver XAG=, which briefly surged on Monday as small traders bought up the metal, steadied about 10% below its recent peak.
 GOL/

-"The unwind is obvious," said Oriano Lizza, premium sales trader at brokerage CMC Markets in Singapore.
-But he added that it would be easy for nimble small investors to regroup and target fresh companies.
+"The unwind is obvious," said Oriano Lizza, premium sales trader at brokerage CMC Markets in Singapore, adding that it would be easy for nimble small investors to regroup and target fresh companies.

 "I think from a regulatory standpoint, the concern is that they could continue to do this," he said.